matthewcordaro/music-synthesizer-for-android/README.md

 The synthesizer engine is written in C++ for higher performance, and uses OpenSL ES to output sound.
 You will need to install the [Android NDK](https://developer.android.com/ndk). _NOTE:_ Currently only NDK 9d and earlier is supported.
 Download NDK 9 @ http://dl.google.com/android/ndk/android-ndk-r9-linux-x86.tar.bz2.

 ### Compiling the Synthesizer Engine ###
-The shared library build depends on the target architecture (unlike Java code).
+The result of this step is the `libsynth.so` files found in `$SYNTH_PATH/android/libs/*/` which contain any shared libraries.
+A NDK build depends on the target architecture (unlike Java code).
 It can be changed by editing `APP\_ABI` in the `android/jni/Application.mk` file.
-We have defaulted `APP\_ABI` to `all` so that it will run on more devices.
-However this is at the expense of slowing the compile cycle and increasing the APK file size.
+We have defaulted `APP\_ABI` to `all` so that it will run on all possible devices.
+However, this is at the expense of slowing the compile cycle and increasing the APK file size.
 If you are routinely editing code for a single device, you may want to change this to the proper architecture.
-See [here](https://developer.android.com/ndk/guides/arch.html) for more information. ___Note:___ Code built for `armeabi` will run on _ARM v7_ devices, but more slowly.
+See [here](https://developer.android.com/ndk/guides/arch.html) for more information. _Note:_ Code built for `armeabi` will run on _ARM v7_ devices, but more slowly.

 You can either manually run the NDK compile, or set up your Eclipse project to run it automatically:
   - Manual Building